Design rules for controlling active topological defects: Controlling isolated active defects

+We now deploy our design framework in numerical simulations of Eqs.~\ref{Q},~\ref{u} (see Methods and SI for details) to construct activity patterns for basic defect based operations.
+For controlling individual defects, we generalize ``topological tweezers'' \cite{irvine2013dislocation} used in colloidal crystals to devise \emph{active topological tweezers} (Fig.~\ref{fig2}), i.e., a disc of finite activity, whose motion and local spatiotemporal pattern is chosen to achieve a prescribed defect transport task.

+\ss{ The tweezer design is constrained by the following three conditions - (i) the selection rule for the symmetry of the activity pattern, (ii) that the maximum activity is smaller than the bend-instability threshold ($|\alpha|\lesssim (K\Gamma/\gamma)\min(1,(\pi\ell_\eta/R)^2)$, where $\ell_\eta=\sqrt{\eta/\Gamma}$ is the screening length and $R$ is the tweezer radius) and (iii) $\alpha$ does not change sign (so the system never switches from extensile to contractile or vice-versa).
+To reduce the effort of actuation, we minimize gradients in activity, so for simplicity, we choose radially constant activity profiles as far as we can and choose the smallest angular variation required to satisfy the selection rule.
+These design principles allow the construction of simple topological tweezers for translating $\pm1/2$ defects.

+The selection rule dictates that a quadrupolar or $2$-fold symmetric activity profile ($\tilde{\alpha}_{\pm2}\neq 0$) is the simplest pattern that can translate $\pm1/2$ defects in different directions (see SI for details).
+The simplest choice for $\alpha$ (centered on the defect) that satisfies the above constraints is

+where $\phi$ is the polar angle about the defect, $\alpha_0<0$ is overall (extensile) activity and different choices of $A,B$ (with $\sqrt{A^2+B^2}\leq 1$) dictate different flow patterns for both $\pm 1/2$ defects (see SI and Figs.~S1-S2 for details). }

-We now deploy our design framework in numerical simulations of Eqs.~\ref{Q},~\ref{u} (see SI for details) to construct activity patterns for basic defect based operations.
-For controlling individual defects, we generalize ``topological tweezers'' \cite{irvine2013dislocation} used in colloidal crystals to devise \emph{active topological tweezers} (Fig.~\ref{fig2}), i.e., a small disc of finite activity, whose motion and local spatiotemporal pattern is chosen to achieve a prescribed defect transport task.
-From Eqs.~\ref{uw1},~\ref{uw2} we find that simple quadratic activity profiles are sufficient to move $\pm1/2$ defects in either direction (see SI for details).
-We illustrate this idea by using an active tweezer with a time-varying parabolic activity profile to move a $-1/2$ defect along a bent trajectory (Fig.~\ref{fig2}A-C, Movie~S1).
-A rotation of the parabolic profile changes the direction of motion of the $-1/2$ defect.
-Similarly, a $+1/2$ defect can be moved along a curved trajectory by an active tweezer with a time-varying hyperbolic activity profile instead (Fig.~\ref{fig2}D-F, Movie~S2).
-In both cases, the defect successfully tracks the motion of the tweezer (Fig.~\ref{fig2}C and F) for a range of disc speeds $V$ that are comparable or smaller than the activity induced speed $|{\bf u}_0|$, i.e., $V\leq |{\bf u}_0|$ (see SI for details), but very rapid disc motion leaves the defect behind ($V\gg |{\bf u}_0|$, see SI).
+We illustrate this idea by using an active tweezer with a time-varying quadrupolar activity profile to move a $-1/2$ defect along a bent trajectory (Fig.~\ref{fig2}A-C, Movie~S1).
+A $90^\circ$ rotation of the profile causes the $-1/2$ defect to move in an orthogonal direction.
+A $+1/2$ defect can also be moved along a similar trajectory using a different active tweezer profile (Fig.~\ref{fig2}D-F, Movie~S2).
+In both cases, the defect successfully tracks the motion of the tweezer (Fig.~\ref{fig2}C and F) for a range of disc speeds $V$ that are comparable or smaller than the activity induced speed $|\b{u}_0|$, i.e., $V\leq |\b{u}_0|$, but very rapid disc motion ($V\gg |\b{u}_0|$) leaves the defect behind, see SI for details on tweezer protocols (Tables~S1-S5) and their characterization (Figs.~S3-S4).